-Virginia’s Department of Health Professions’ (DHP) Healthcare Workforce Data Center (HWDC) is pleased to announce the launch of it’s a new 2023 digital Behavioral Health Dashboard.
+Virginia’s Department of Health Professions’ (DHP) Healthcare Workforce Data Center (HWDC) is pleased to announce the launch of its new 2023 digital Behavioral Health Dashboard.
 Read More...

 The Department of Health Professions Healthcare Workforce Data Center works to improve the data collection and measurement of Virginia’s healthcare workforce through regular assessment of workforce supply and demand issues among the over 62 professions and the over 500,000 practitioners licensed in Virginia by DHP.